 - Try your solution to learn if it works.

-- Evaluate results— You have solved your problem if your solution works.
+- Evaluate the results— You have solved your problem if your solution works.
 If not, brainstorm, choose another solution and try it.
 Most solutions do not work perfectly the first time.
 Trying again and adjusting plans are keys to success.

 Difficulty with adjustment